New Automated Case Management System Discussed - UrduPoint

 New Automated Case Management System Discussed

-The Capital Development Authority (CDA) Law Wing Monday delivered a presentation on new automated case management system here its headquarters
+The Capital Development Authority (CDA) Law Wing has delivered a presentation on new automated case management system here its headquarters

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Mar, 2020 ) :The Capital Development Authority (CDA) Law Wing Monday delivered a presentation on new automated case management system here its headquarters.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Mar, 2020 ) :The Capital Development Authority (CDA) Law Wing has delivered a presentation on new automated case management system here its headquarters.

 Under this system, designated IDs would be created in the next few days for different wings and departments.